Know your funding sources.

 Master Promissory Note – If you are borrowing a Federal Direct Grad PLUS Loan for the first time, you must complete a Master Promissory Note online.
 The Master Promissory Note that you sign will be used for all of your subsequent Direct Grad PLUS Loans at SIT.
 You will not need to sign a new promissory note for each academic year nor will you sign a new note if you decide to change the amount of your Direct Loan.

-Private loans are designed to meet costs not covered by other forms of financial aid.
-Students are encouraged to pursue federal student loans (if eligible) and outside scholarships before applying for private student loans.
+Private educational student loans are designed to meet costs not covered by other forms of financial aid.
+Students are encouraged to pursue federal student loans (if eligible) and outside scholarships before applying for private educational student loans.

 Because these loans are approved by lenders based on your credit history, we strongly encourage you to review your credit report prior to applying.
 You may receive a free credit report at www.annualcreditreport.com.
 If you are interested in receiving your FICO score you can go to www.myfico.com and for a fee they will release your score.